Date updated: 21 July 2024 | by Sybil Mayard

 Do not store passwords on spreadsheets, emails, hard drives, or on paper.
 Instead, use a password manager such as LastPass or Dashlane.
 Password managers are simple, secure and convenient to use.
 Both of these platforms include a free plan which allows you to store an unlimited number of passwords.
 Once you have stored all of your passwords in the password manager, go through your notes and emails, and delete any that contain passwords.

 Where possible, set up 2-factor authentication, or 2FA (also known as two-step verification).
 This adds an extra layer of security to your account because the access requires 2 forms of identification (the password and a security code).
-The most common form of authentication for 2FA is SMS verification, which involves sending a text message to your phone containing a unique security code.
+Common forms of 2FA include SMS verification, which involves sending a text message to your phone containing a unique security code, or obtaining a code via an authentication app.
 As well as your password, you would need to enter this code into the website to gain access to your account.
 Never share your security code with others.

 When setting up 2FA, you should also create a backup method to access your account if you lose your phone.
 This is usually in the format of a recovery code.
 Please store your recovery codes in a safe place such as in a password manager.